guangshin/dadi-learning-studio/PRD.md

   - Improved spacing between multiple branch locations with clear visual separation
   - Fixed Google Maps display on homepage by integrating with CMS data
   - Enhanced error handling for maps with appropriate fallbacks for different scenarios
-  - Reorganized contact page sections for better UX on both mobile and desktop:
+  - Fixed contact page section order for proper mobile and desktop experience:
-    - Mobile: Get in Touch → Book a Trial → Send Message → General Enquiries → Locations
+    - Mobile (top to bottom): Get in Touch → Book a Trial Class → Send us a Message → General Enquiries → Our Locations
-    - Desktop: Left column (Trial, Enquiries, Locations), Right column (Send Message)
+    - Desktop: Top (Get in Touch), Left column (Book a Trial Class, General Enquiries, Our Locations), Right column (Send us a Message)
   - Created utility function to fetch branch data from CMS
   - Added loading state to location sections with animated placeholder
   - Updated API endpoint to handle branches data type